UW-Hydro/VIC/README.txt

 	not true for exponential node spacing (EXP_TRANS=TRUE) or any other node spacing scheme in general.
 This has been fixed to allow aribitrary node spacing.

+	The temperature profile given by the exponential node spacing is now interpolated to find the temperatures at the same depths as for the linear node spacing, i.e.  the boundary between the first and second soil hydrologic layers.
+This makes the computation of grnd_flux, deltaH, and fusion consistent across all modes of operation (linear and exponential node spacing AND the QUICK_FLUX approximation), since now they all apply to the same control volume (first soil layer).